COLOR GIRL 114

 I think I was tested today but I’m going to relax and prepare for a joyous new year.

 Today was a good day.
 I went to work and then fashion design art class.
 I showed my professor my sketches for my final presentation next week.
 His response was “You are better than some of my design students.”
 Gave me liffeeeeeeee.

 Sidenote: I think I’m getting sick and I don’t like that.

-My partna brought me Chinese soup.
-I drunk rum, theraflu, and alka-seltzer cold (kids don’t try this at home).
+My partner brought me Chinese soup.
+I drunk rum, Theraflu, and Alka-seltzer cold (kids don’t try this at home).

 I worked on my final til I passed out.

 I’m still sick but I think it’s clearing up some.

 I have to push through and work on my flats for class.
 Try to get more rest.
 I got places to go and people to see!